sivaji22288/cartOperations/README.md

 1. Navigate to the project directory.
 2. Run `gradlew test` to execute the tests.

+## Swagger Documentation

+To View the swagger documentation, fallow these steps:
+1. Launch the application.
+2. Open any browser and navigate to `http://localhost:9388/swagger-ui/index.html`

 ## SonarQube Report

 To generate the SonarQube report, follow these steps: